-The CDC offers free online concussion training.
-It is beneficial in informing athletes, trainers, coaches, and parents on some of the significant signs and symptoms of a concussion.
-However, just because a parent or coach has completed the training it does not mean that they are fully qualified to diagnose a concussion, the athletes should still see a trained professional.
-The training can be found here: https://www.cdc.gov/headsup/youthsports/training/index.html.
-Follow the link and look on the left-hand side under online training and select if you are a coach, parent, athlete, or official.
-In the end, you will get a certificate of the completion of your training that needs to be updated every year, as our understanding of concussions grows.
+The CDC offers free online concussion training for youth sports that teaches about the significant signs and symptoms of a concussion.
+However, just because a parent or coach has completed the training, does not mean that they are fully qualified to diagnose a concussion; the athletes should still see a trained professional.

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.